|National Marine Science Centre Coffs Harbour|

-- demonstrate advanced understanding of the taxonomy, anatomy, biology and ecology of megafauna in marine systems
+- describe the taxonomy, anatomy, biology and ecology of megafauna in marine systems

 - critically evaluate the main anthropogenic impacts to marine megafauna

-- understand complex management actions required for the protection marine megafauna in Australian waters
+- develop complex management actions required for the protection marine megafauna in Australian waters

-- critically evaluate and describe the risks associated with human-megafauna interactions in marine systems, and how these can be mitigated.
+- discuss the risks associated with human-megafauna interactions in marine systems, and how these can be mitigated.

 Teaching and assessment